vadimoroz/guild/README.md

 Public commit for Guild task
 Public commit for Guild ta
 Public commit for Guild t
-Public commit for Guild ta
+Public commit for Guild t
 Public commit for Guild ta